-Why are there so many TV shows about TV shows? - BBC News

 Why are there so many TV shows about TV shows?

-Friends fans rejoiced last week when it was announced that Jennifer Aniston is returning to TV screens.

-She and Reese Witherspoon are due to star in a new HBO series set behind the scenes of a breakfast news show.
+The Morning Show: Why are there so many TV shows about TV shows?

+One of the most popular subjects for TV shows in recent years has been TV shows themselves.

+Whether it's 30 Rock, The Newsroom or Episodes, audience appetite series which go behind the scenes of the media industry seems higher than ever.

+The Apple TV series tells the story of a breakfast show host (played by Jennifer Aniston), whose co-presenter (Steve Carell) is fired after sexual misconduct allegations.

+As bosses scramble to find her a new co-host, a rivalry emerges between Aniston's character and a newer presenter (played by Reece Witherspoon) - all while the show itself struggles to stay relevant in an era of immediate and 24-hour news.

-The currently-untitled project is the latest in a whole host of films and TV series to take an audience behind the camera - which raises the question of why viewers find them so fascinating.
+The Morning Show is the latest in a whole host of TV series to take an audience behind the camera - which raises the question of why viewers find them so fascinating.

+(Several films have also recently tackled the subject, like 2011's Morning Glory with Harrison Ford and Diane Keaton, and Late Night starring Emma Thompson, released earlier this year).

 "We all consume TV news, but it's quite hard to actually see behind it because it has to look so professional," says BBC Breakfast's Naga Munchetty.
+"But the characters you find behind the scenes are so interesting."

 One criticism that has been levelled at dramas and sitcoms set behind the camera is that they are just navel-gazing - the media obsessed with itself yet again.

-"There's always that risk," Naga says, "But I think if you're really into politics you'll watch The Thick of It and The West Wing, and similarly if you love TV or news, you'd enjoy something like this as well.
+"There's always that risk," Munchetty says, "But I think if you're really into politics you'll watch The Thick of It and The West Wing, and similarly if you love TV or news, you'd enjoy something like this as well.

 "Look how many medical programmes there are, or shows about lawyers or the police - we're fascinated by certain industries whether we work in them or not."

+Critics have often praised these shows - albeit more so for their scripts and characterisation than their settings.

+"Studio 60, like 30 Rock, is better when it's not about network television, but about the people who happen to work inside it," wrote Alessandra Stanley in The New York Times in 2006, the year both shows hit the airwaves.
+"And at their best, the two shows are unequalled by anything else on network television."

-Looking ahead to Aniston's new HBO show, Naga is confident the writers won't be short of material.
+Looking ahead to Aniston's new HBO show, Munchetty is confident the writers won't be short of material.

 "Lots of stuff happens behind the scenes that is amusing," she says.
 "Guests and presenters sneaking in, slurps of tea being hurriedly swallowed when it's supposed to be be our turn to talk.